Azure/toketi-kafka-connect-iothub/README_Sink.md

 | messageId | The ID of the message that is sent.
 This ID can be matched with the ID on the feedback channel to get the status of the message sent. |
 | expiry | The time before which the message should be sent.
 If not, the message is considered expired and discarded by IoT Hub.
 This value should be in UTC and in the format YYYY-MM-DDThh:mm:ssZ |

+The messages in Kafka topic can be Avro Records, or JSON serialized strings.
+See below on how to insert objects of these types in Kafka topics.

 ### Building and running